top of page

 Atomic Decomposition

 The patterns kept repeating.
 Every project that failed could be traced to unmeasured work, ungoverned effort, or unconnected value.
-Every project that succeeded had these three elements visible, measured, and owned.
+Every project that succeeded had these elements:

 You're running twenty projects and none of them decompose into anything your team can repeat.